memtt/malt/README.md

 [![Build status](http://ci.dev-progranet.homelinux.org/projects/2/status.png?ref=master)](http://ci.dev-progranet.homelinux.org/projects/2?ref=master)

-What it is ?
+What is it ?
 ------------

 MALT is a memory tool to find where you allocate your memory.
-It also provide you some statistics about memory usage and help to find memory leaks.
+It also provides you some statistics about memory usage and help to find memory leaks.

 Dependencies
 ------------

-MALT depend on presence of :
+MALT depends on the presence of :

  - binutils (nm and add2line) to extract symbols.
 Tested version is 2.24.

-It optionaly depend on :
+It optionally depends on :

  - nodejs (http://nodejs.org/) to run the GUI webserver.
 Tested version is 0.10.30.
  - libelf (http://www.mr511.de/software/english.html) to extract global variable list from executables and libs.
 Tested version is 0.128.
- - libunwind (http://www.nongnu.org/libunwind/) as alternative implementation of glibc backtrace method.
+ - libunwind (http://www.nongnu.org/libunwind/) as an alternative implementation of glibc backtrace method.
 Tested version is 1.1.

 How to install
 --------------